ShlokRamteke/ShlokRamteke/README.md

 ## 💻 Full Stack Developer | ML Enthusiast | IIT Graduate

-Full Stack Developer with expertise in the MERN stack, currently working at Pepper Square.
+Full Stack Developer with expertise in the MERN stack.
 IIT postgraduate with a strong foundation in both frontend and backend technologies, passionate about creating efficient, user-centric web applications and exploring machine learning solutions.

 ## 🚀 Skills